1442 (28th April)

 Battle of Tewekesbury

 Edward, supported by his brother, Richard of Gloucester, attacked Margaret of Anjou’s forces as they were leaving for Wales.
 The Lancastrians were defeated and Edward, Prince of Wales, was killed.
-Margaret of Anjou was captured.
+Margaret of Anjou was captured and placed under house arrest.
+Henry VI was imprisoned in the Tower of London.

 1471 (mid May)